lucas-albers-lz4/scrape-linkedin/README.md

 3.  **Run the parser:**
     ```bash
-    python -m src.main --mode browser
+    python3 browser_extract.py
     ```
     The tool will connect to the debug-mode Chrome instance, extract the data from the active tab, parse it, and copy the formatted results to your clipboard.
 Snapshots are also saved by default.
+Then paste into your google sheet or whatever, and whala you have all the data from your most recent application.

 ### Optional Flags